MbalenhleThenjiwe101-hub/car-dealership-management-system/README.md

 # Car Dealership Management System

-A GUI-based Car Dealership Management System developed using Python and PyQt5 as part of my Visual Programming II coursework.
+A desktop-based Car Dealership Management System developed using Python and PyQt5.

-## Overview
+## Project Overview

-The application provides a graphical interface for managing different aspects of a car dealership, including vehicle information, customer registration and vehicle bookings.
+This project is a graphical user interface (GUI) application designed to manage different aspects of a car dealership.

-The system consists of four main interfaces:
+The system consists of four main sections:

-1. Login
+- Login
-2. Vehicle Management
+- Vehicle Management
-3. Customer Registration
+- Customer Registration
-4. Vehicle Booking
+- Vehicle Booking

 ## Features

 ### Login

-The login interface provides fields for:
+The login screen allows a user to enter a username and password before accessing the system.

-- Username
+**Demo Login:**

-- Password
+- Username: `admin`

-It also provides Login and Cancel controls.
+- Password: `admin123`

 ### Vehicle Management

-The vehicle management interface captures:
+The Vehicle Management screen allows the user to enter:

 - Vehicle make
 - Vehicle model